inkarkat/vim-LogViewer/README.md

   :LogViewerTarget.
 - ENH: Define user events LogViewerEnable and LogViewerDisable to allow hooking into the plugin functionality.
+- ENH: The default extraction pattern for the timestamp can now also be reconfigured globally (via g:LogViewer\_TimestampExpr), not just for individual buffers via b:logTimestampExpr.

 ##### 1.11    03-Oct-2018
 - ENH: Keep previous (last accessed) window on :windo.